ssebs/ssebs-www/content/blog/mmpguieditor.md

 <img class="w-full" src="/img/mmpnewwindows.png" >

 ## Fun with Drag-and-Drop
-One thing that took me more time than I expected was getting the Drag-and-Drop to work properly.
-It turns out, a [fyne widget](https://docs.fyne.io/explore/widgets) can implement the [Draggable interface](https://docs.fyne.io/api/v2.1/draggable.html).
-However, the documentation for this was auto-generated from the source code, and did not have any working examples that I could use to learn from.
+One of the challenges that I faced was getting the Drag-and-Drop to work properly.
+I discovered that a [fyne widget](https://docs.fyne.io/explore/widgets) can implement the [Draggable interface](https://docs.fyne.io/api/v2.1/draggable.html).
+However, the documentation for this feature was auto-generated from the source code and lacked practical examples, making it harder to learn from.

+Luckily, I could use VSCode's **Go to Definition (F12)** function to see what a `*DragEvent` even is, and what kind of data it will give me.
+After playing with the code for a bit, I found out that it gave both the actual and delta position of the mouse in (X,Y) coordinates.

 Here's a screenshot of the doc:
 <img class="w-full" src="/img/fyne-draggable-api.png" >

-Luckily, I could use VSCode's **Go to Definition (F12)** function to see what a `*DragEvent` even is, and what kind of data it will give me.
-After playing with the code for a bit, I found out that it gave both the actual and delta position of the mouse in (X,Y) coordinates.

-The `Dragged()` method gets called every time your mouse moves while holding down LMB, and `DragEnd()` gets called once you let go.
+The `Dragged()` method is called every time the mouse moves while holding down the left mouse button (LMB), and the `DragEnd()` method is called when you release it.

-Once I had the position of the mouse, I could calculate which Macro GUI component I was clicking over.
-I'd check the (X,Y) coordinates of each Macro + the width/height and see if your mouse was inside.
-If it was, I'd save which Macro that was in a `draggedIdx` variable, and move the Macro to where the mouse is positioned every frame.
+Once I have the mouse position, I can determine which Macro GUI component is being clicked.
+I check the (X, Y) coordinates of each Macro, along with its width and height, to see if the mouse is within its bounds.
+If it is, I store the index of the dragged Macro in a `draggedIdx` variable and move the Macro to the mouse position every frame.

-> This calculation is "expensive", so I only run it the first time you start dragging something.
+Since this calculation is computationally expensive, it only runs the first time you start dragging something.

-Then, when you let go, another calculation is made to see if you let go over another Macro in the grid.
+When you release the mouse, I perform another check to see if you released it over a different Macro in the grid.
-- If so, the positions of the two Macros would swap
+- If so, the positions of the two Macros are swapped.
-- If not, it would reset back to where it came from
+- If not, the Macro returns to its original position.

 > Interested in the implementation?
-Check out the [widget\'s code](https://github.com/ssebs/go-mmp/blob/main/views/drag_and_drop_view.go)!
+Check out the Drag and Drop [widget code](https://github.com/ssebs/go-mmp/blob/main/views/drag_and_drop_view.go)!

 ## Having issues with data not syncing
 Aside from the annoyance of opening too many windows, I was able to get everything *visibly* working.
-The problem was when I hit save, nothing was updated.
+The problem was when I hit save - nothing was updated.
 When I looked at the `.yaml` config file, it was updated, but none of the other UI components were.

 For example, when I'd update the name of a `Macro` in a new editor window, it wouldn't sync to the regular window.
-One window would show the old value, and the other the new.
+One window would show the old value, while the other would show the new one.

-The GUI library I'm using ([fyne.io](https://fyne.io)) is "pattern agnostic", meaning it doesn't care if you choose *MVC*, *MVP*, *MVVM*, or just using a single file to manage it all (the way I was doing it before).
+The GUI library I'm using ([fyne.io](https://fyne.io)) is "pattern agnostic", meaning it doesn't care if you choose *MVC*, *MVP*, *MVVM*.
+You can even manage everything in a single file, as I was doing before.

 ## Realizing that it's time for a refactor
 <img class="custom-float-right" src="/img/whowrotethiscode.jpg" width="400px" alt="Obi Wan meme">

-I knew that technical debt from `gui.go` was going to catch up to me, and at this point, it was getting hard to follow what was going on in the code I just wrote.
+I knew the technical debt from `gui.go` was catching up to me, and I was finding it hard to follow the code I had just written.

 > So much spaghetti, so little time.

-I realized that I needed to really think about how I want to structure my code before I start writing it.
-Not only did I want to get the data sync working, but I wanted to know the "best practice" way of writing it.
+It became clear that I needed to rethink how to structure my code before writing more.
+My goal wasn’t just to get the data sync working; I also wanted to adopt best practices for how to write the code.

-From what I've found, the easiest to use is Model-View-Controller.
-Model-View-Controller is a software architecture pattern that creates a separation of concerns, so each file in my codebase has a single purpose and a structure to follow.
+From my research, I found that the Model-View-Controller (MVC) pattern is the easiest to implement.
+MVC creates a separation of concerns, meaning each file in my codebase would have a single responsibility and a clear structure to follow.

-You can compare this to having a single file that manages what the GUI looks like, what happens when you press a button, and also saving your changes. (aka what I was doing now.)
+This is a significant shift from having a single file managing everything—what the GUI looks like, the actions triggered by button presses, and saving changes (which is how I had been doing it).

-So, I had to learn MVC.
+So, I needed to learn MVC.

 <div style="clear: both"></div>